-The two parts of this article were written by Ted Grant in 1979.
-We are republishing them because we believe they are essential reading for any active worker or youth who wishes to understand both how the hated regime of the Shah was overthrown by a workers' revolution, and how, unfortunately, the revolution was hijacked by the fundamentalist mullahs.
+Today marks 40 years since the hated regime of the Shah was overthrown by a workers' revolution in Iran in 1979.
+This article was written by Ted Grant in that same year.
+We are republishing it because we believe it is essential reading for any active worker or youth who wishes to understand both how the Shah was toppled by the masses and how, unfortunately, the revolution was hijacked by the fundamentalist mullahs.

 Last week in one of the biggest demonstrations in human history over three million Iranians came on to the streets of Teheran to welcome the return of the religious leader Ayatollah Khomeini.
 The previous week had seen barricades and workers fighting with the army.
 In scenes reminiscent of the February Revolution of 1917, soldiers who were meant to be backing the old regime, winked at the crowds and called out "We are with the people."